aquarockslug/aquamoon/README.md

 # Aqua Arch

-### TEXT: NEOVIM
- - I use almost all of the *mini.nvim* packages.
- - Language servers are downloaded and managed by *mason*.
- - Completions are done with *blink.cmp* because it is fast and simple to configure.
- - I avoid having too many plugins by using terminal user interfaces with *toggleterm*.

 ### SHELL: ZSH
- - I navigate files with *lf*.
+ - Navigate files with *lf*.
- - I manage git repositories with *lazygit*.
+ - Manage git repositories with *lazygit*.
- - I write notes and save snippets with *nap*.
+ - Write notes and save snippets with *nap*.
- - I like writing shell scripts with *gum*.
+ - Write shell scripts with *gum*.

 ### TERMINAL: ZELLIJ
  - Minimal appearence using the *zjstatus* plugin.

+### TEXT: NEOVIM
+ - I use many of the *mini.nvim* packages.
+ - Language servers are downloaded and managed by *mason*.
+ - Completions are done with *blink.cmp*
+ - I use terminal user interfaces with *toggleterm*.

 ### COLOR THEME: DRACULA
  - I use the *dracula* color scheme whenever possible.